yegor256/thindeck/requs/md/methods/UC4.md

          </tr>
          <tr>
             <td>Brief</td>
             <td>"The user clicks his repository and opens a page with a list of latest deployments.
-Every Deployment can be viewed in a browser, as a plain text."</td>
+Every Deployment can be viewed as plain text in a browser, after Deployment has been executed.
+System will not display logs in real-time (live)"</td>
          </tr>
       </tbody>
    </table>